 Material classification: M1.x, M2.x and M3.x

-The main wear criteria for milling austenitic stainless steel and duplex stainless steel are cutting edge chipping due to hot cracks, groove wear and built-up edge/bonding.
+The primary factors that contribute to wear when milling austenitic stainless steel and duplex stainless steel are cutting edge chipping caused by hot cracks, groove wear, and built-up edge/bonding.

 Blade cutting edge tipping